EdmundBenedict/lordcephei.github.io/pages/cl_general.md

 ##### _Switches Common To Programs Using Site Information_
 Additionally, for any program utilizing site information, the following switches apply

-    --rpos=fnam     Tells the program to read site positions from file ``fnam'' after the input file has been read.
+    --rpos=fnam     Tells the program to read site positions from file "fnam" after the input file has been read.
                     Data is read following a standard format for 2D arrays.

     --fixpos[:tol=#]
-    --fixpos[:#]    Tells the symmetry finder to adjust positions to sites that are ``slightly displaced''.
+    --fixpos[:#]    Tells the symmetry finder to adjust positions to sites that are "slightly displaced".
 That is if they were displaced a small amount, the basis would conform to a group operation.
 Optional tolerance specifies the maximum amount of adjustment allowed.
                     Example: lmchk --fixpos:tol=.001